How to save money on your smartphone bill

 3. Save on apps

 Nothing is really free, and that also applies to apps.
 Sure, you can download a free version, but you will likely be asked to make in-app purchases—making that “free” app suddenly very pricey.
-Always look for free versions first and keep close watch over what you and your kids spend.
+Always look for free versions first and keep close watch over what you and your kids spend (Set restrictions if you have to.
+An example of an effective way to avoid your kids making unwanted purchases on free apps is to set up Face ID for in-app purchases on the iPhone).
 Then, look for gift cards to the app store.
 For instance, Best Buy, Office Depot and Office Max, Amazon, and the like offer gift cards.
 And don’t be too quick to jump when you see a 10% discount.
 Wait until you see a more substantial offer, such as a $50 gift card on sale for $40, before you pull the trigger.

 4. Reconsider the insurance

 There are certain situations in which insurance or an extended warranty make sense, but not necessarily for your smartphone.
 If you tend to be clumsy with your devices, a child has access to them, or if you simply want peace of mind, smartphone insurance is a good idea.
 I know I have dropped, broken, and cracked many a smartphone.
 No matter how much older I get my inner klutz will never die, so I usually opt for insurance as long as it is fairly priced.

 In most other instances, it may not make financial sense.
 Weigh the cost of your premium against the likelihood of having to make a claim and the expense of replacing the device.
 When it comes to insurance, it always pays to do some evaluation before signing on the dotted line.